goto-engineering/ke/README.md

 1. How to `rlwrap` the escript binary? mix repl task?
 1. Don't crash the REPL on errors
 1. Dedicated example page to keep README clean?
+1. @ takes array of indices on right hand side

 The following is still missing:
 ```